Higgsboson-X/u2f-ethereum/README.md

 # U2F-Ethereum
-ETH Bank DApp using U2F-Solidity.
+ETH bank and manager DApp using U2F-Solidity.

 ## Overview
 This is a personal bank DApp which uses U2F-solidity for 2nd factor authentication.
 The bank helps users manage their funds and features functions including deposit, withdraw, transfer, and lock account in case of insecurities.
 The users can set a limit for deposit, withdraw, and transfer.
 When the total value involved in these functions exceed the limit, the user's 2nd factor authentication is required.